10RootOrg/Risx-MSSP/README.md

 **Goal**: The goal of this project is to create a stack of services that can be used for incident response and threat hunting.

-**Description**: This stack contains a set of the services, which are combined with the docker compose file.
-Each app has its own folder with the docker compose file, all apps use one network.
+**Description**: This stack contains a set of the services, which are combined with the compose file executed via a Docker-compatible interface.
+Each app has its own folder with the compose file, all apps use one network.

 ## Current status